TC Electronic Viscous Vibe Pedal Review

 The Viscous Vibe by TC Electronics was created to reproduce the original Shin-Ei Uni-Vibe.
 The Shin-Ei (as shown below) was created in the late 60s with the intention of reproducing the sound of a Leslie speaker.
 While the Uni-Vibe didn’t achieve that goal, it still created an inspiring effect.
 Jimi Hendrix (listen to Machine Gun), Robin Trower (listen to Bridge of Sighs) and David Gilmour (listen to Breathe) all used the Uni-Vibe and it has been an inspiring effect for guitarists ever since.

-Here are the main features of the Viscous Vibe:
+Here are the main features of the Viscous Vibe.
+Check out the price and full details here on Amazon.

 The switch also let’s you select a third mode – TonePrint as covered next.